What is the Code?

 If a home buyer believes they have a dispute because a home builder has failed the meet the requirements of the Code, they may refer their dispute to an independent Dispute Resolution Scheme.

-For more information on Customer Satisfaction levels and research undertaken by the Consumer Code, please refer to the National New Homes Customer Satisfaction Survey and the Consumer Code for Home Builders Annual Report
+For more information on Customer Satisfaction levels and research undertaken by the Consumer Code, please refer to the National New Homes Customer Satisfaction Survey, the New Homes Review and the Consumer Code for Home Builders Annual Report

 As part of the Code’s triennial review, and as a result of its application to the Chartered Trading Standards Institute’s (CTSI) Consumer Codes Approval Scheme (CCAS), the Consumer Code for Home Builder’s Management Board sought the views of Home Builders, trade bodies and all other stakeholders on the overall scope, operation and impact of the Code, as detailed in its previous consultation, which closed on 31 October 2015.